IgorVVieira/IgorVVieira/README.md

 ### Hi there, I'm Igor 👋
-I currently work with Full Stack development, mainly in Node JS and React JS.
+I currently work with Full Stack development, mainly in Node JS and React JS with relational Database.

-✔ I'm also a specialist in Java and C.
+✔ I also have knowledge in Java and C.

 ✔ I'm currently focused on improving my studies in Node JS and React JS 👨‍💻.